Scotland

 Edinburgh

-The biggest tourist city in the country, which is understandable.
-It’s full of beautiful buildings, history, and culture.
-Edinburgh Castle towers over the city, and down below, you’ll find cobbled streets and narrow alleyways.
+The largest tourist city in the country, and for good reason.
+The city is packed with stunning architecture, rich history, and culture.
+The iconic Edinburgh Castle looms over the city, while below, you can wander cobbled streets and explore charming narrow alleyways.
 There’s plenty to see and do, and it’s definitely the best city to visit in Scotland!

 Glasgow